Cities and Immigrants Drove Census Controversy — 100 Years Ago

 That was because the 1920 census confirmed a reality that had been visible to the naked eye for years: America was becoming an urban nation, and more than ever a nation of immigrants.

-The 1920 census discovered that less than half the U.S. population lived on farms, in rural areas or in towns smaller than 2,500.
-In a little more than a single generation, jobs and commerce and culture had lured millions to America's cities and metro areas.
+The 1920 census discovered that less than half the U.S. population lived on farms, in rural areas or in towns smaller than 2,500 people.
+In a little more than a single generation, jobs, commerce and culture had lured millions to America's cities and metro areas.
 Many came from the countryside, many came from other countries — and both movements posed challenges to the establishment in Washington.

 The Congress of the early 1920s was dominated by members elected from rural districts, reflecting the economics and politics of the previous century.
 Most of those from the South were Democrats, but most from everywhere else were Republicans, and the Republicans had clear majorities in both chambers of Congress.